craigduncanlab/HPC/Nimbus.md

 See [WhatIsAPEMfile](https://serverfault.com/questions/9708/what-is-a-pem-file-and-how-does-it-differ-from-other-openssl-generated-key-file)

-## Storing .pem files ****VIP****

 "Store your private key in a safe place!
 Losing your private key means losing every access to your instances.
 Not even the Nimbus support can give you access to your instances if you have lost your private key."

-If the login is going to be the same, this would mean several people have the .pem key.

-Is it possible to have another group for the VM so that :
-(a) the SSH key for login is different to the key for each individual to login to the other section?
-(That would mean two keys, two layers of security)

 # Setting up the Instance